 Labor and Finance: The Effect of Bank Relationships

-We investigate whether and how firms’ number of bank relationships affects labor market outcomes.
-We base our analysis on more than 5 million observations on matched credit and labor data from Brazilian firms during 2005-2014.
-We find that firms with more bank relationships employ significantly more workers and pay significantly higher wages.
-Moreover, increases (decreases) in the number of bank relationships result in positive (negative) effects on employment and wages.
-These results are robust for strictly exogenous changes in the number of bank relationships due to nationwide bank M&A activity, instrumental variable regressions, and independent of firm size.
-The effects are due (but not limited) to higher credit availability, lower cost of credit and higher heterogeneity in firms’ bank relationships.
-Importantly, the firm-level results consistently translate into positive macroeconomic effects at the municipality and state level.
-The evidence is novel and suggests positive effects of multiple bank relationships on labor market outcomes in an emerging economy.
+We investigate whether firms’ number of bank relationships affects labor market outcomes.
+Using 5 million observations on matched credit and labor panel data from Brazil, we estimate IV regressions, employing exogenous variation in bank relationships due to nationwide bank M&A activity.
+Firms with more bank relationships employ more workers and pay higher wage bills.
+Credit availability, cost of credit and bank heterogeneity are economic channels behind these results.
+The firm-level results translate into positive macroeconomic effects in municipalities and states.
+The evidence is novel and indicates positive effects of multiple bank relationships on labor market outcomes in an emerging economy.